MoyasiGinko/E-commerce-project/DOC.md

 ### 1. Real-Time Inventory Updates

-- Implement WebSocket or a similar technology to enable real-time updates.
+- Implement algorithms with API integration to enable real-time updates.
 - Develop a user interface for shop owners to easily update product availability.
 - Utilize Redux to manage and update inventory-related state in real-time.
 - Implement API endpoints to handle real-time inventory updates.